elliotolds/elliotolds.github.io/decentralizedinternet.md

 was: Our information landscape has already been massively decentralized by the Internet -->

-Compare the information landscape in Western countries now to that of 1990.
+Compare the information landscapes in Western countries now vs. in 1990.
 Today we have easy access to a much wider variety of information and narratives, and these narratives tend to be more critical of large institutions and elites than the narratives people were exposed to in the past.

 <!--
 People are able share information and build large audiences with minimal interference from intermediaries.
 This is a direct result of the Internet.